 It is possible for foreign investors to obtain an entrepreneur startup visa and set up a company in Canada under very advantageous conditions.
 It is also possible to enroll for the Investor Venture Capital Scheme, however, this will imply a significant investment in terms of capital.

-Our company formation agents in Canada can offer detailed information on these programs.
+Our company formation agents in Canada can offer detailed information on these programs available in 2024.

 Requirements for starting a Canadian company as a non-resident

 No matter if the foreign citizen decides to remain abroad or immigrate to Canada, the requirements for opening a company here remain the same.
 These are: